 BACKGROUND

-Cardiogenic shock (CS) secondary to acute myocardial infarction (AMI) complicates management of the condition and often leads to poor prognosis.
+Cardiogenic shock (CS) secondary to acute myocardial infarction (AMI) complicates management of the condition, and often leads to poor prognosis.
 Prompt and accurate monitoring of cardiovascular and accompanying hemodynamic changes is crucial in achieving adequate management of the condition.
-Advances in technology has availed procedures such as pulse index continuous cardiac output (PiCCO) which can offer precise monitoring of cardiovascular functions and hemodynamic parameters.
+Advances in technology has availed procedures such as pulse index continuous cardiac output (PiCCO), which can offer precise monitoring of cardiovascular functions and hemodynamic parameters.
 In this study, PiCCO is evaluated for its potential utility in improving management and clinical outcomes among elderly patients with AMI complicated by CS.

 AIM

-To assess whether use of PiCCO system can improve clinical outcomes in elderly patients with AMI complicated by CS.
+To assess whether use of the PiCCO system can improve clinical outcomes in elderly patients with AMI complicated by CS.

 METHODS

-Patients from emergency intensive care unit (EICU) or coronary care unit (CCU) were randomized to receive PiCCO monitoring or not.
+Patients from emergency intensive care units (EICU) or coronary care units (CCU) were randomized to receive PiCCO monitoring or not.
 The APACHE II score, SOFA score, hs-TnI, NT-proBNP, PaO2/FiO2 ratio and lactate levels on day 1, 3 and 7 after treatment were compared.
-The infusion and urine volume at 0-24 h, 24-48 h and 48-72 h were recorded as were the cardiac index (CI), extravascular lung water index (EVLWI), intrathoracic blood volume index (ITBVI) and global end diastolic volume index (GEDVI) at similar time intervals.
+The infusion and urine volume at 0-24 hr, 24-48 hr and 48-72 hr were recorded, as were the cardiac index (CI), extravascular lung water index (EVLWI), intrathoracic blood volume index (ITBVI) and global end diastolic volume index (GEDVI) at similar time intervals.

 RESULTS

 Sixty patients with AMI complicated by CS were included in the study.
-The PiCCO group had significantly lower APACHE II score, SOFA score, hs-TnI and NT-proBNP levels on day 1, 3 and 7 after treatment.
-The infusion and urine volume during 0-24 h in the PiCCO group were significantly greater and this group also showed significantly higher ADL scores.
-Furthermore, the PiCCO group spent lesser days on vasoactive agents, mechanical ventilation, and had reduced length of stay in EICU/CCU.
-Additionally, the CI was significantly higher at 48 h and 72 h in the PiCCO group compared with that at 24 h, and the EVLWI, ITBVI and GEDVI were significantly decreased at 48 h and 72 h.
+The PiCCO group had a significantly lower APACHE II score, SOFA score, hs-TnI and NT-proBNP levels on day 1, 3 and 7 after treatment.
+The infusion and urine volume during 0-24 hr in the PiCCO group were significantly greater, and this group also showed significantly higher ADL scores.
+Furthermore, the PiCCO group spent lesser days on vasoactive agents, mechanical ventilation, and had a reduced length of stay in EICU/CCU.
+Additionally, the CI was significantly higher at 48 hr and 72 hr in the PiCCO group compared with that at 24 hr, and the EVLWI, ITBVI and GEDVI were significantly decreased at 48 hr and 72 hr.

 CONCLUSION